BenBaeyens/happiness-tracker/README.md

 - Something I would definitely do differently is to do proper research first.
 This is something I struggled with for a while and slowed down development drastically as I had to accomodate for the larger screenspace of some phones, which I wouldn't have to do if I had researched this beforehand.

-- Even though this project taught me a lot about maintaining a clean code structure, it is definitely something I would like to improve on, and I will most definitely do this in my next project.
+- Even though doing this project taught me a lot about maintaining a clean code structure, it is definitely something I would like to improve on, and I will most definitely do this in my next project.